StephensGit/Kanban-Task-Management-App/README.md

-# News-Homepage
+# Kanban TAsk MAnagement App

-This is a solution to the frontend mentors [challenge]: (https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl/hub/news-homepage-aGOcCw-m0w)
+This is a ongoing project I'm working on from frontend mentors [challenge]: (https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB)

 ## Table of contents